Montana: Montana and World War II

 By the time the U.S. entered World War II on December 8, 1941, many Montanans had enlisted in the military to escape the poor national economy of the previous decade.
 Another 40,000-plus Montanans entered the armed forces in the first year following the declaration of war, and more than 57,000 joined up before the war ended.
 These numbers constituted about ten percent of the state's population, and Montana again contributed one of the highest numbers of soldiers per capita of any state.
 Many Native Americans were among those who served, including soldiers from the Crow Nation who became Code Talkers.
 At least 1,500 Montanans died in the war.
 Montana also was the training ground for the First Special Service Force or "Devil's Brigade", a joint U.S.-Canadian commando-style force that trained at Fort William Henry Harrison for experience in mountainous and winter conditions before deployment.
 Air bases were built in Great Falls, Lewistown, Cut Bank, and Glasgow, some of which were used as staging areas to prepare planes to be sent to allied forces in the Soviet Union.
 During the war, about 30 Japanese Fu-Go balloon bombs were documented to have landed in Montana, though no casualties nor major forest fires were attributed to them.

 In 1940, Jeannette Rankin was again elected to Congress.
 In 1941, as she had in 1917, she voted against the United States' declaration of war after the Japanese attack on Pearl Harbor.
 Hers was the only vote against the war, and in the wake of public outcry over her vote, Rankin required police protection for a time.
 Other pacifists tended to be those from "peace churches" who generally opposed war.
 Many individuals claiming conscientious objector status from throughout the U.S. were sent to Montana during the war as smokejumpers and for other forest fire-fighting duties.

 In 1942, the U.S. Army established Camp Rimini near Helena for the purpose of training sled dogs in winter weather.

 Other military

 During World War II, the planned battleship USS Montana was named in honor of the state but it was never completed.
 Montana is the only one of the first 48 states lacking a completed battleship being named for it.
 Alaska and Hawaii have both had nuclear submarines named after them.
 Montana is the only state in the union without a modern naval ship named in its honor.
 However, in August 2007, Senator Jon Tester asked that a submarine be christened USS Montana.
 Secretary of the Navy Ray Mabus announced on September 3, 2015, that Virginia Class attack submarine SSN-794 will become the second commissioned warship to bear the name.
+The submarine was commissioned on June 25, 2022.
+It was stationed at Joint Base Pearl Harbor-Hickam in December 2024.